Alternatives

 Omnivery natively supports the SendGrid API v3, Mailgun API v3, and SparkPost API v1.
 While Postmark's proprietary API means a Postmark migration requires updating your integration, SMTP-based integrations migrate with no code changes whatsoever.
 And if you are switching from SendGrid, Mailgun, or SparkPost, the switch is zero-code - update your API key and endpoint, and your existing integration works immediately.

-Omnivery's parent company is headquartered in the EU — Czech Republic — which means EU law governs its operations from the ground up.
+Omnivery's parent company is headquartered in the EU - Czech Republic - which means EU law governs its operations from the ground up.
 This distinction matters significantly for GDPR compliance.
 Postmark is operated by ActiveCampaign, a US company.
 Under the US CLOUD Act, US authorities can compel access to data held by US companies regardless of where that data is physically stored.
-Choosing a US-headquartered email provider means accepting that your email infrastructure — and the personal data flowing through it — falls within US legal jurisdiction, even if the servers are nominally in Europe.
+Choosing a US-headquartered email provider means accepting that your email infrastructure - and the personal data flowing through it - falls within US legal jurisdiction, even if the servers are nominally in Europe.
+Working with an EU-based provider eliminates this exposure entirely.
+There are no Schrems II complications in the vendor relationship, no requirement for Standard Contractual Clauses to legitimize the controller-processor transfer, and no risk of US legal orders reaching your data through your email provider.
+Omnivery never stores the content of email messages.
+Only delivery metadata is retained, for a maximum of 30 days.
+A strict privacy mode is available to fully anonymize message metadata.
+For EU senders or any organization processing personal data in email content, Omnivery's architecture and jurisdiction together eliminate compliance exposure that a US-based provider cannot resolve through configuration alone.

-Omnivery's approach to deliverability monitoring is a team of senior deliverability analysts who actively review your sending data, spot emerging patterns, and reach out to you directly — before a minor issue becomes a serious deliverability incident.
+Omnivery's approach to deliverability monitoring is a team of senior deliverability analysts who actively review your sending data, spot emerging patterns, and reach out to you directly - before a minor issue becomes a serious deliverability incident.
 Postmark's deliverability support is ticketing-based.
 Omnivery's team contacts you while the issue is still small and fixable.
+That expertise is included from day one - not a separate invoice.
+Omnivery also integrates natively with InboxMonster for inbox placement seed testing; customers simply add Omnivery's seed address to their mailing list and the platform handles the rest.

-For Omnivery customers using Omnivery's open and click tracking, bot detection is included automatically — no separate integration, no additional cost.
+Omnivery's Bot Detection API identifies non-human interactions (NHI) in email campaigns using 20+ proprietary datasets developed over 8+ years.
+It detects security scanner clicks (Proofpoint, Mimecast, Barracuda), Apple Mail Privacy Protection automated opens, inbox tracking tools, and malicious botnet activity abusing ad network CPM models.
+For Omnivery customers using Omnivery's open and click tracking, bot detection is included automatically - no separate integration, no additional cost.
 Clean engagement data is the default.
 In B2B email, over 75% of clicks are typically non-human.
-Without detection, segmentation decisions, lead scoring, automation triggers, and ad revenue claims are all built on data that is majority noise.
-Beehiiv identified over $2 million per month in fraudulent ad exposure after deploying Omnivery's Bot Detection API.
+Without detection, segmentation decisions, lead scoring, automation triggers, and ad revenue claims are all built on data that is majority noise. beehiiv saved $14.4M in fraudulent ad spend over six months after deploying Omnivery's Bot Detection API.
 No other major transactional email provider offers this capability.

-Omnivery monitors outbound email for phishing indicators and stops unauthorized links from being sent.
+Omnivery monitors outbound email for phishing indicators and stops unauthorised links from being sent.
 If suspicious activity is detected, your security team is alerted immediately.
-Email journaling — a native feature — sends a copy of all transactional messages to your archive for litigation protection and compliance.
+Email journaling - a native feature - sends a copy of all transactional messages to your archive for litigation protection and compliance.
 Postmark offers neither natively.
 At Omnivery, these are platform defaults.

 Omnivery deliberately has no free plans.
 Every customer is rigorously vetted before signing a contract.
 Every sending domain is reviewed by staff.
-Postmark's strict acceptable use policy serves a similar purpose and is one of the genuinely admirable aspects of how they operate — the difference is that Omnivery adds contract-level vetting, direct domain review, and the compliance infrastructure to back it up.
+Postmark's strict acceptable use policy serves a similar purpose and is one of the genuinely admirable aspects of how they operate - the difference is that Omnivery adds contract-level vetting, direct domain review, and the compliance infrastructure to back it up.
+This strict vetting eliminates the bad actors that degrade shared IP pool reputation at cloud-based providers - and it is the direct reason Omnivery's deliverability outperforms the market.
+A highly trusted IP neighborhood - where every sender is vetted, every domain reviewed, and every account contractually bound to responsible sending - outperforms dedicated IPs for the majority of senders.

+Not every system that sends email is a modern SaaS application.
+Utilities, financial institutions, healthcare organizations, and public sector bodies operate email-generating infrastructure that was built years or decades ago.
+For these organizations, the requirement to become GDPR-compliant, ISO-certified, or HIPAA-ready does not come with a budget to rebuild the underlying systems.
 Omnivery's SMTP relay is the answer.
-Any system that can send email via SMTP — regardless of age, language, or architecture — can route that mail through Omnivery and immediately inherit the full compliance, security, and deliverability infrastructure of the platform.
+Any system that can send email via SMTP - regardless of age, language, or architecture - can route that mail through Omnivery and immediately inherit the full compliance, security, and deliverability infrastructure of the platform.
 No code changes.
 No API integration.
 For Postmark migrations specifically, SMTP-based integrations can be moved to Omnivery without any code changes regardless of the origin ESP.

 Postmark uses its own proprietary API, so migrating to Omnivery requires updating your API integration.
 This is a straightforward process - typically a few hours of engineering time, not a rebuild.
 SMTP-based integrations can be migrated with no code changes.